messageformat/messageformat/README.md

 It can likely be done with contexts/domains for gender and some extra plural forms work to pick contexts for the plurals, but it's less than ideal.
 Not to mention every translation must be completed in its entirety for every combination.
 That stinks too.

+I tend to only use Gettext on projects that are already using it in other languages, so we can share translations, otherwise, I like to live on the wild-side and use PluralFormat.

 ## Version

 `0.1.0`